Enter Search Below

-Soil and Water Conservation Districts (SWCDs) are legally defined as subdivisions of state government, but they function as local units.
-In Oregon, there are 45 SWCDs working to put conservation efforts on the ground.
-The results include cleaner water, improved crop land, pastures, forests and restored wildlife habitat.
+Benton SWCD is one of 45 conservation districts in Oregon working to put conservation efforts on the ground.
+The results include cleaner water, improved crop land, pastures, forests, and restored wildlife habitat.

-The District was organized under the Oregon Soil and Water District Law ORS 568.210-780.
-The Certificate of Organization creating the Benton SWCD was issued December 28, 1956.
+Benton SWCD was organized under the Oregon Soil and Water District Law ORS 568.210-780.
+The Certificate of Organization creating Benton SWCD was issued December 28, 1956.

-The Benton SWCD provides leadership at the local level.
+Benton SWCD provides leadership at the local level.
 We help landowners and cooperators design and implement management plans to protect natural resources.
 Check out this brochure for an overview of the services we offer.

-The Benton SWCD is led by seven elected volunteer Directors: five represent geographic zones in the county, and two fill at-large positions.
+Benton SWCD is led by seven elected volunteer Directors: five represent geographic zones in the county, and two fill at-large positions.
 Other volunteers are appointed to serve as Associate Directors, contributing additional insight, expertise and energy to the board.
 Learn more about the Board here.